renswilderom/renswilderom.github.io/python/_posts/2021-11-19-How to get started with Python.md

 ### 4. Install packages

-The example below, will show you how to install Plotly (a popular Python package used for graphing).
+The example below shows you how to install Plotly (a popular Python package used for graphing).
 The procedure will be roughly the same for other packages.

-* (i) In Search Google type: "conda install plotly" (or the name of any other package which you like to install).
-This first search result brings you to the Anaconda.org page where you find the commmand line for installing Plotly: ```conda install -c plotly plotly```.
+* (i) In Search Google type: "conda install plotly" (or the name of any other package which you wish to install).
+This first search result brings you to an Anaconda.org page where you find the commmand line for installing Plotly: ```conda install -c plotly plotly```.

-_Note:_ while most package are available on Anaconda, occasionally they are not.
-In such cases and you need to install the package through PIP ([see](https://packaging.python.org/en/latest/tutorials/installing-packages/){:target="_blank"}).
+_Note:_ while most Python packages are available on Anaconda, occasionally they are not.
+In such cases you need to install the package through PIP ([see](https://packaging.python.org/en/latest/tutorials/installing-packages/){:target="_blank"}).
 However, if you have a choice, go for Anaconda, as it will help you to manage the dependencies between packages.

 * (ii) Start Anaconda Prompt by going to: **Start** > **Anaconda3 (32/64-bit)** > **Anaconda Prompt (anaconda3)**